top of page

 • LinkedIn

 Amanda joined the Firm’s Tacoma office as a legal assistant in 2017, and was promoted to a paralegal in 2018 before leaving in April 2019.
-Amanda returned to Ackermann & Tilajef in February 2022 as the firm’s senior paralegal, and is also a Licensed Rule 9 Legal Intern in the State of Washington.
-She completed a Bachelor of Arts with a double major in Hispanic Studies and Chinese Studies from Pacific Lutheran University in 2016, and obtained her paralegal certificate from Tacoma Community College in 2018.
-Currently, Amanda attends Seattle University School of Law and is expected to complete her Juris Doctorate in August 2023.
-She plans to sit for the Washington State Bar in February 2024.
+Amanda returned to Ackermann & Tilajef in February 2022, as the firm’s senior paralegal.
+In 2024, she became a licensed attorney in Washington.
+Amanda received her law degree from Seattle University School of Law in 2023.
+Prior to law school, Amanda graduated cum laude with a bachelor of arts degree with a double major in Hispanic Studies and Chinese Studies from Pacific Lutheran University in 2016, and her paralegal certificate from Tacoma Community College in 2018.

 Amanda Lutsock